padarom/wspackager/README.md

 ## Installation and Usage
 Run `npm install -g wspackager` to install the package globally and have its binary added to your PATH.

-Once installed, simply run `wspackager` in the same folder that your packages `package.xml` is at.
+Once installed, simply run `wspackager` in the same folder that your `package.xml` is at.

 ![Tree diagram](/assets/tree-2.png?raw=true "Tree diagram of your plugin")